Article

 3. Get impartial advice

 Always get some independent advice before investing – even a chat with a trusted friend or family member could help.
+Fraudsters often try to alienate victims from their support network.
 You can also refer to Take Five, which offers straightforward and impartial advice to help everyone protect themselves from preventable financial fraud.
 Led by UK Finance, and backed by Her Majesty’s Government, it also has information on the latest common scams.

 If you believe you’ve fallen for a scam, it’s important to get help immediately.
-Contact your bank without delay on a number you know to be correct, such as the one listed on your statement, their website or on the back of your debit or credit card.
-Then report it to Action Fraud.
+Contact your bank without delay on a number you know to be correct, such as the one listed on your statement or on the back of your debit or credit card.
+Then report it to the police on 101 and to Action Fraud.

-There's more information on the FCA's ScamSmart website.
+There's more information on how to report a scam on the FCA's ScamSmart website.
 There is also general information on cybersecurity and staying safe online from us here.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.